shoelace-style/shoelace/source/docs/grid-system.md

 Containers can be used to wrap sections of your page.
 Use the `container` class to create a responsive, fixed-width container or the `container-fluid` class to create a fluid container.

-Rows are used to group columns horizontally.
-Rows can only contain columns as child elements.
+Rows are used to group columns horizontally and can only contain columns as child elements.
+Columns are where you’ll put your content.

-Columns are where your content will go.
-To create a complete row, use any combination of columns that adds up to 12 wide.

 ### Creating Columns